Email FacebookTwitterMenu burgerClose thin

 Share

-When you change jobs to a new employer you leave your old position behind but your health savings account (HSA) comes with you.
-You retain complete control over it and can keep paying your medical bills with the funds in your account.
+When you change jobs, leaving your old position behind and moving to a new employer, your health savings account (HSA) comes with you.
+You retain complete control over it, and can keep paying your medical bills with the funds in your account.
 This is the case whether your HSA was set up through your former employer or whether you opened it yourself at a bank or other financial institution.
 You can only keep making contributions if your new job has a high-deductible health plan (HDHP).

 A financial advisor can offer you additional guidance to help manage an HSA for your specific needs.